 Pro-tip — Open your eyes and fix the gaze at one point.
 After some practice, you can do it with your eyes closed also by focusing on your belly button.

 #2 Set yourself free by practicing the art of Surrender

 I say Surrender and you say, easier said than done.

 But once you do, you will experience a new level of peace inside.
 Where you are still being the best version of yourself as much as you can, but leaving the results of your actions to the Universe.

 For letting what is best for you to come to you, rather than running behind something that may not serve you as well as you imagine.

 Pashchimottanasana or sitting forward bend will help you do exactly that.
-Achieving surrender through this Yoga Asana and achieving this Asana through surrender are two sides of one coin.
+Achieving surrender through this particular Yoga Asana and achieving this Asana through surrender, are two sides of one coin.

 With every inhalation, stretch forward and with each exhalation, let go completely until you achieve the pose.
 Stay for as long as you can and breathe.
 Enjoy the calm of the breath.